strands-project/scitos_apps/README.md

 ------------
 The following depencies are required for this package:

-* mpstat, from the systat package
+* mpstat, from the sysstat package
 * sensors, from the lm-sensors

 These are met by running
 ```
-sudo apt-get install lm-sensors systat
+sudo apt-get install lm-sensors sysstat
 ```

 Running